-There are natural linkages to existing Australian Government policy, in an overarching sense the Department of Health, Aged Care and Sport under preventative health but also to the Play.
-Sport.
-Australia policy and the Sporting Schools program.
+This proposal will demonstrate linkages to existing Australian Government policy, in an overarching sense through the Department of Health, Aged Care and Sport under preventative health but also to the Play.Sport.Australia policy and the Sporting Schools program.
+Participating members of the Education sector also see important linkages to the effective delivery of the Australian curriculum and to their ability to 'improve children's personal health and wellbeing through physical activity.'